Syed-Fahad-Hussain/safe-vault/README.md

 # SafeVault
-Upload data and files to IPFS with timestamping on Ethereum Blockchain.
+Upload files to cloud storage with timestamping on Ethereum Blockchain.